User Persona Generator

 Each persona includes JTBD statements: "When [situation], I want [goal], so I can [outcome]."
 These drive feature prioritization better than age ranges and job titles ever will.

 JTBD frames user needs as: "When [situation], I want [goal], so I can [outcome]."
 It includes the trigger and desired end state, making it more actionable than goals alone.
-These statements drive feature prioritization better than age ranges and job titles.
+These statements drive feature prioritization better than age ranges and job titles, and feed naturally into Feature Prioritization.

 Concrete build decisions driven by persona attributes.
 "Mobile-first — primary persona uses phone 80% of the time."
 "Simple onboarding critical — low tech proficiency."
 "Must integrate with Slack — both personas live in Slack all day."
-Each maps to a technical decision.
+Each maps to a technical decision — and to a MVP in 6 Weeks build plan.

 Built & Maintained by Varstatt